nelsonomuto/angular-ui-form-validation/README.md

 **(3)** Create the markup for how your errors will be displayed separately in any number of isolated templates that can be easily re-used across different forms.

+The end result is validation and error handling without convoluting your markup with a bunch of ng-show, ng-hide blocks and having to copy paste that into other forms.

 ```html
  <form novalidate>
     <label for="username">Username</label>